92kns/shreks-swamp-reactapp/README.md

 ##### Side Note:
 The store will reject you if there already are more than 6 items though, telling the user to delete some first.
-(I chose a limit to respect the limitations of the free-tier Cloudinary service)
+(I chose a limit to respect the limitations of the free-tier services)